danivenk/UVA_Minor-Programming_Web-App-Studio_project-2_books/README.md

 application.py:
   * setup_urls()
       setups all the url enpoints and titles for the navbar.
 It gets all "GET" registered routes from the app and filters the log/static/register/api/book endpoints out and defines the search for login only.
 Finally it adds the url_list to the session

+      ***REMARK:** I used the nav items this way because here I only need to add/remove stuff in the forbidden and login_req lists to get the correct items in the navbar.
+The TA told me it was maybe easier if I did it different but since there was not much time left I could leave it like this*
   * index()
       renders the homepage (depending on login status)
   * register()